jrdegbe/thamesthrive-api/docs/integration/js/advanced.md

 </script>
 ```

-Please note that in this case, the event is recorded in the console but not sent to Tracardi by default.
+Please note that in this case, the event is recorded in the console but not sent to ThamesThrive by default.

 ```
 [Tracker] Event track
 Object { type: "track", event: "page-view", properties: {…}, options: {}, userId: null, anonymousId: "642aa4a6-9a48-4c08-8fd5-f0772415c824", meta: {…} }
 ```

-To trigger the event and send it to Tracardi immediately, you can add the `fire` attribute with a value of `true` as a
+To trigger the event and send it to ThamesThrive immediately, you can add the `fire` attribute with a value of `true` as a
 parameter to the window.tracker.track function, as shown in the example below:

 ```html title="Example" linenums="1"